sogeuni/sogeuni.github.io/content/abs/apendix/writing-scripts.md

 Write a script that analyzes a spam e-mail by doing DNS lookups on the IP addresses in the headers to identify the relay hosts as well as the originating ISP.
 The script will forward the unaltered spam message to the responsible ISPs.
 Of course, it will be necessary to filter out _your own ISP's IP address_, so you don't end up complaining about yourself.

-As necessary, use the appropriate [[../commands/communications-commands#^COMMUNINFO1|network analysis commands]].
+As necessary, use the appropriate [[communications-commands#^COMMUNINFO1|network analysis commands]].

-For some ideas, see [[../commands/communications-commands#^ISSPAMMER|Example 16-41]] and [[./contributed-scripts#^ISSPAMMER2|Example A-28]].
+For some ideas, see [[communications-commands#^ISSPAMMER|Example 16-41]] and [[contributed-scripts#^ISSPAMMER2|Example A-28]].

 Optional: Write a script that searches through a list of e-mail messages and deletes the spam according to specified filters.

 **Creating man pages**

-Write a script that automates the process of creating [[../commands/basic-commands#^MANREF|man pages]].
+Write a script that automates the process of creating [[basic-commands#^MANREF|man pages]].

-Given a text file which contains information to be formatted into a _man page_, the script will read the file, then invoke the appropriate [[../commands/text-processing-commands#^GROFFREF|groff]] commands to output the corresponding _man page_ to stdout.
+Given a text file which contains information to be formatted into a _man page_, the script will read the file, then invoke the appropriate [[text-processing-commands#^GROFFREF|groff]] commands to output the corresponding _man page_ to stdout.
 The text file contains blocks of information under the standard _man page_ headings, i.e., NAME, SYNOPSIS, DESCRIPTION, etc.

-[[./contributed-scripts#^MANED|Example A-39]] is an instructive first step.
+[[contributed-scripts#^MANED|Example A-39]] is an instructive first step.

 **Hex Dump**

 Do a hex(adecimal) dump on a binary file specified as an argument to the script.
-The output should be in neat tabular [[../basic/special-characters#^FIELDREF|fields]], with the first field showing the address, each of the next 8 fields a 4-byte hex number, and the final field the ASCII equivalent of the previous 8 fields.
+The output should be in neat tabular [[special-characters#^FIELDREF|fields]], with the first field showing the address, each of the next 8 fields a 4-byte hex number, and the final field the ASCII equivalent of the previous 8 fields.

 The obvious followup to this is to extend the hex dump script into a disassembler.
 Using a lookup table, or some other clever gimmick, convert the hex values into 80x86 op codes.

 **Emulating a Shift Register**

-Using [[../advanced-topics/arrays#^STACKEX|Example 27-15]] as an inspiration, write a script that emulates a 64-bit shift register as an [[../advanced-topics/arrays#^ARRAYREF|array]].
+Using [[arrays#^STACKEX|Example 27-15]] as an inspiration, write a script that emulates a 64-bit shift register as an [[arrays#^ARRAYREF|array]].
 Implement functions to _load_ the register, _shift left_, _shift right_, and _rotate_ it.
 Finally, write a function that interprets the register contents as eight 8-bit ASCII characters.

 **Calculating Determinants**

-Write a script that calculates determinants [[../advanced-topics/local-variables#^RECURSIONREF0|^1] by [recursively]] expanding the _minors_.
+Write a script that calculates determinants [[local-variables#^RECURSIONREF0|^1] by [recursively]] expanding the _minors_.
 Use a 4 x 4 determinant as a test case.

 **Hidden Words**